KasperKnop/WEB1/docs/index.md

 # Welcome To WEB1

 This is the course website for WEB1 - a course that serves as an introduction to front-end web development and core web standards.
-Students will gain proficiency in HTML, CSS, and JavaScript, while developing the competencies necessary to create responsive, user-friendly, interactive, and dynamic websites.
+You will gain proficiency in HTML, CSS, and JavaScript, while developing the competencies necessary to create responsive, user-friendly, interactive, and dynamic websites.

 In the sidebar, you'll find the course sessions, each with their own preparation material and exercises.